Binghamton Clinical Campus

 Selection of Students for the Binghamton Campus

 All College of Medicine students complete their foundational science coursework at SUNY Upstate Medical University Syracuse campus.
-Approximately one-quarter of the entering class of 160 students will spend their clerkship - and possibly final - year at the Binghamton Clinical Campus.
-Soon after the admissions interview, each applicant is asked to indicate a campus preference for Syracuse, Binghamton, or no preference.
+Approximately one-quarter of the entering class spend their clerkship - and possibly final - year at the Binghamton Clinical Campus.
+Soon after the admissions interview, applicants are asked to indicate a campus preference for Binghamton, Syracuse, or no preference.
 The admissions committee reviews applications, blind to the campus preference.
 Upon acceptance to the College of Medicine, the applicant's preference will be taken into account and a campus assigned.

 For information about admissions to the College of Medicine at SUNY Upstate please visit the Admissions website.